Imran Khalid Butt: Political career

 He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-91 (Gujranwala-I) in the 2002 Pakistani general election, but was unsuccessful.
 He received 12,362 votes and lost the seat to Chaudhry Muhammad Ashraf Khumbo, a candidate of Pakistan Peoples Party (PPP).

 He was elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-91 (Gujranwala-I) in the 2008 Pakistani general election.
 He received 22,939 votes and defeated Rana Faisal Rauf Khan, a candidate of PPP.

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-91 (Gujranwala-I) in the 2013 Pakistani general election.
 He received 34,075 votes and defeated an independent candidate, Rizwan Ullah Butt.

-In December 2013, he was appointed as Parliamentary Secretary for industries & commerce.
+In December 2013, he was appointed Parliamentary Secretary for industries & commerce.

 He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-54 (Gujranwala-IV) in the 2018 Pakistani general election.